Moldova

 AAR staff and children talking.

-AAR provided a safe place and playground for mothers and children fleeing the ravages of war, with the aim of providing them with psychological care.
+AAR has provided a safe place and playground for mothers and children fleeing the ravages of war, with the aim of providing them with psychological care.